ShahriarDhruvo/SustERP/README.md

 # SustERP
-This is an Enterprise Resource Planning system for institution management.
+This is an Enterprise Resource Planning system for institutional management.